octue/power-curve-schema/docs/terms.rst

 power_curves.modes.parameters
 +++++++++++++++++++++++++++++

-Independent parameters for which the power curve is described
+Independent parameters for which the power and thrust curves are described

 A slugified string key used to identify the parameter (e.g.